 Oysters are called “environmental engineers” because their reefs provide habitat for other sea life like crabs and shrimp that attract many species of game fish.
 Their reef structure helps prevent shoreline erosion which reduces the nutrients entering the waterways.
 Oyster reefs also naturally grow in relative height to match sea level rise that can result from climate change.

 Given oysters’ important multi-faceted role in our marine environment, START helped launch the Gulf Coast Oyster Recycling and Renewal (GCORR) program in 2017 to bring back this vital species to our waterways.
-Other organizations joining START in the partnership included the Chiles Restaurant Group, the Manatee County Department of Parks and Natural Resources, the Gulf Shellfish Institute and the University of Florida IFAS/Sea Grant program.
+Other organizations joining START in the partnership included Chiles Hospitality, the Manatee County Department of Natural Resources, the Gulf Shellfish Institute and the University of Florida IFAS/Sea Grant program.

 The restaurants in alphabetical order are: